apache/shardingsphere/docs/blog/content/material/database.en.md

 Database governance

-In line with the design philosophy of all distributed systems, divide and conquer is also a guideline for distributed databases.
+In line with the design philosophy of all distributed systems, divide and governance is also a guideline for distributed databases.
 The existence of database governance capabilities can prevent management costs from increasing with the number of database instances.

 Dynamic configuration